 Gaming at 240Hz does feel smoother than gaming at 144Hz, but the difference isn’t nearly as noticeable as it’s between 60Hz and 144Hz.

-In addition, you can enable backlight strobing which can further remove motion blur and ghosting in fast-paced games.
+Moving on, you can enable backlight strobing, which can further remove motion blur and ghosting in fast-paced games.

-To enable this feature, however, you’ll need to open up the BenQ ZOWIE XL2540 service menu as it’s not available in the OSD.
+To enable this feature, however, you’ll need to open up the BenQ ZOWIE XL2540 service menu as it’s not available in the regular OSD menu.

 In order to open the service menu, you need to turn off the monitor first and then hold the fourth monitor hotkey from the left and simultaneously press the power button to turn on the display.

-In turn, all screen tearing and stuttering is eliminated with virtually no input lag penalty.
-However, FreeSync only works with AMD cards and cannot be active at the same time as the motion blur reduction technology.
+In turn, all screen tearing and stuttering are eliminated with virtually no input lag penalty.
+However, FreeSync cannot be active at the same time as the motion blur reduction technology.

-Additionally, you will find the Color Vibrant feature which is basically color saturation with 0-20 values and Black eQualizer which brightens up the dark areas in video games for better visibility of objects in the shadows.
+Additionally, you will find the Color Vibrancy feature, which is basically color saturation with 0-20 values and Black eQualizer, which brightens up dark areas in video games for better visibility of objects in shadows.

 Design & Connectivity